greenbone/opensight-golang-libraries/pkg/query/sorting/README.md

 <a name="Response"></a>
 ## type Response

 Response represents the response structure for sorting column and direction.
 SortingColumn stores the name of the column which was used for sorting.
-It is displayed as "column" in JSON.
 SortingDirection stores the direction which was applied by the sorting.
-It is displayed as "direction" in JSON.

 ```go
 type Response struct {